 Concrete recognition of a human being’s right to food and clean water is the goal of ‘food security’.
 According to the United Nations Food and Agricultural Organization (FAO), food security has four characteristics:

-- food is utilized in a manner that maximizes its nutritional value; 2
+• food is utilized in a manner that maximizes its nutritional value;4

 Learn more about food insecurity here.

 Since the beginning of the millenium up to now, there has been a small reduction in the number of undernourished people.
-Despite this great progress, the global prevalence of undernourishment has been rising since 2015.
+Despite this progress, the global prevalence of undernourishment has been rising since 2015.
 In 2017, the number of undernourished people is estimated to have increased to 821 million – around one out of every nine people in the world.
 This rise has been linked to climate change and to regions and countries with conflict which directly causes famine.
 As you will learn in the Global Climate Change chapter, uncertain weather events caused by human-induced climate change impacts regions of the world that especially rely on predictable atmospheric conditions to be able to grow food for sustenance.
-This reality calls on all nations and regions of the world to work towards the adoption of the Sustainable Development Goals (SDGs) in such a way that the effects of climate change will no longer affect the dignity and rights of millions of human beings.
+This demonstrates that it truly takes everyone everywhere to be striving for human dignity and human rights.